Functional Programming

 3

-seq.printall is useful for printing out single-valued sequences, and provides some finer control over formating, such as a delimiter, the number of fields per line, and a format string to use (@see string.format)
+seq.printall is useful for printing out single-valued sequences, and provides some finer control over formatting, such as a delimiter, the number of fields per line, and a format string to use (@see string.format)

 > seq.printall(seq.random(10))